 Changing Mongo Version/Engine

-In persistent cases, administrators may consider updating MongoDB version to 3.2+ with WiredTiger as storage engine, as a means of better scaling their UniFi Network deployment.
+In persistent cases, administrators may consider updating MongoDB to a higher version, as a means of better scaling their UniFi Network deployment.
 For the UniFi Network application, the minimum MongoDB version is 3.6, and the maximum MongoDB version is 4.4.

 Symptom: Heartbeat Missed or Slow to Provision

 All devices work by communicating to UniFi Network.
 These regular inform messages are referred to as 'heartbeats.'
 By default, the application can handle 200 simultaneous device connections so heartbeats shouldn't be missed unless thousands of devices are being managed.
 The number of simultaneous inform messages that can be processed can be set in the system.properties file by adding the following lines and adjusting the values to best suit your needs.
 It does not matter where these lines are added in the file.

 The default value is 200 and the max_keep_alive_requests value should always be lower than than num_thread.
 Try adjusting up from there.
 An increase in device stability should be seen, and by pushing the configuration out to other devices, become even more stable.

 Database Connection Tuning